 Pinging off emails during work meetings.

 Flicking between the 15 different tabs open in your browser.

 Watching TV while talking to someone on the phone.

-Some people pride themselves on their ability to multi-task.
 It’s touted as a skill that enables the handling of anything and everything that is thrown your way (at the same time, of course).

 What is multi-tasking?

 First of all, just to make sure we’re on the same page when we’re talking about multi-tasking, this is the term used to describe one of three types of activity:

 - the simultaneous execution of two or more tasks by one person (concurrent multi-tasking)

 - the execution of a number of tasks in quick succession (sequential multi-tasking)

 - the switching back and forth from one task to another (constant switching)